Mesothelioma

 Mesothelioma Prognosis

 Mesothelioma prognosis is the expected course your cancer will take.
-Doctors give a prognosis based on the type of mesothelioma you have, the stage, cell type, and your overall health.
+Doctors give a mesothelioma prognosis based on your cancer type, stage, and overall health.

 “A lot of people can go on living for years with mesothelioma.
 And the goal is to just continue living for as long as somebody is feeling well and doing well.”